 (Photo: courtesy of Ken Harris, Genoa Peak Car Park, Victoria)

-The adult moths of this species have pale yellow or yellow forewings, each sometimes with brown fringes along the margin, and sometimes with a dark mark at the tornus.
+The adult moths of this species have yellow forewings, each with grey fringes along the margin, and with a variable dark mark at the tornus.
 The hindwings are dark brown.
 The head is yellow.
 The thorax is yellow with a brown stripe each side.
 The wingspan is about 2.4 cms.